 Inventory your connections:

 - Do you have people connected with areas critical to your career plan?
-How many of your LinkedIn connections actually relate to your target position?
+How many of your LinkedIn connections relate to your target position?

 - Are they acquaintances or proven advocates?
 How many of them called you and referred you to others?